deepakshrma/deno-by-example/docs/advanced_react_ssr.md

 ### Add List Todos to React App

-Since now we have api to create todos and consume todos.
-Let's list down all this on our react app.
-For that add below mentioned code.
+Since now we have API to create todos and consume todos.
+Let’s list down all this on our react app.
+For that add the below-mentioned code.

 ```typescript title="server.tsx"
 function App() {